Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers vs. Knicks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

 The Cleveland Cavaliers are 5.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the New York Knicks at Rocket Mortgage Fieldhouse on Saturday, starting at 6:00 PM ET on ESPN.
-The matchup has an over/under of 216.5 points.
+The over/under is 215.5 in the matchup.

 Cavaliers vs. Knicks Odds & Info